Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Castle Ravenloft.md

 "A curious object drifts into view, as though held aloft by an invisible force."
 _____

-This unseen servant was created by Strahd and is per­ manent until destroyed (see the unseen servant spell in the Player's Handbook).
+This unseen servant was created by Strahd and is permanent until destroyed (see the unseen servant spell in the Player's Handbook).
 Roll a d6 to determine what the servant is carrying, or choose one of the options below.

 d6 Items